For Parents

 - Insurance cards (both primary and travel-specific), front and back, with plan information including contact details for the provider

 If program cost is a concern for your family, you are not alone.
 The majority of education abroad participants seek out some type of aid to make their dream a reality.
-See this page for information about funding.

 - All students interested in education abroad should make the Student Financial Aid Office one of their first stops.
 Even if your student has not been eligible for federal aid (grants and loans) before, education abroad is an additional educational expense that in some cases may make them eligible for aid.